1 July 2022

-What marketing should you outsource - and what should you always do yourself?
+What marketing should you outsource and what should you do yourself?

-Most marketing teams rely on specialist partners to get the job done.
-From graphic designers to web developers and paid-media managers, there are a wide range of marketing roles that SMBs typically outsource.
+Most marketing teams rely on outsourced specialists to tackle specific tasks.
+From graphic designers to web developers to paid media managers, there are a range of marketing roles that freelancers and agencies often help with.

 That said, there are some tasks you should always do yourself.
-And if you do outsource them, you’re likely to get questionable results.
+And if you do outsource them, you’re likely to struggle.

 So what should you outsource, what should you do yourself and how should you measure the effectiveness of outsourced work?